-➤ Henry Hudson was an English sailor who brought a Dutch expedition to North America.
-He explored a river near what is now New York City, and became interested in trading fur with the Indians of the area.
+Henry Hudson was an English sailor who brought a Dutch expedition to North America.
+He explored a river near what is now New York City, and became interested in trading fur with the local tribes.
 This river was later named the Hudson.